 - You can check if conditions apply to a course and what these conditions are.
 Below you can find more detailed information on courses with specific criteria (LAS, GLB, Intervict, CentER, Econometrics, JADS)

 - If there is a maximum number of exchange students, you can find how many students can be admitted.

-- You can also see if the course runs for the complete semester (Fall) or for just one block (Block 1 or 2).
-Courses in Block 1 will run from August until October and courses in block 2 will run from October to December.
-Courses from both blocks can have resit exams until the end of January.
+- You can also see if the course runs for the complete semester (Spring) or for just one block (Block 3 or 4).
+Courses in Block 3 will run from February until April and courses in block 4 will run from April to June.
+Courses from both blocks can have resit exams until the middle of July.